NoNews/nonews.github.io/about.md

 permalink: /about/
 ---

+Hi.

-Android Software Engineer since 2016.
+I’m Alexey, Android Software Engineer since 2016.

-Currently I'm a part of an Android Platform team at Revolut<br>
+I work at Revolut, where I responsible for a platform-specific domain: Build time, CI/CD, testing tools and common approaches & processes.
+Prevously, I was working at Kaspresky.

+In my spare time, I like to be a part of Android community: To speak at the different conferences/meetups, write blog posts and organise courses.

 ## Talks